Pineapple Growing in the Florida Home Landscape

 Fertilizer

 Dry Mixes and Iron Soil Drenches.
-Dry fertilizer mixtures containing 6 to 10% nitrogen (N), 6 to 10% available phosphoric acid (P), 6 to 10% potash (K), and 4 to 6% magnesium (Mg) give satisfactory results with pineapple plants (Table 2 ).
-Young plants should be fertilized with 1 to 2 oz (30-29 g) or less of NPK every 8 weeks increasing the amount as the plant grows (Table 2 ).
-Plants growing in high-pH soils may be periodically fertilized with chelated iron material drenched around the base of the plant or they may be sprayed with a liquid iron source.
+Dry fertilizer mixtures containing 6 to 10% nitrogen (N), 6 to 10% available phosphoric acid (P), 6 to 10% potash (K), and 4 to 6% magnesium (Mg) give satisfactory results with pineapple plants (Table 2).
+Young plants should be fertilized with 1 to 2 oz (30-29 g) or less of NPK every 8 weeks increasing the amount as the plant grows (Table 2).
+Plants growing in high-pH soils may be periodically fertilized with chelated iron material drenched around the base of the plant or sprayed with a liquid iron source.

 Liquid Mixes.
-Pineapple plants may also be fertilized foliarly with mild solutions of nutrient mixes that include NPK and Mg (Table 1 ).
-Follow the directions of the mixed material to avoid leaf burn.
+Pineapple plants may also be fertilized foliarly with mild solutions of nutrient mixes that include NPK and Mg (Table 1).
+Follow the directions on the label of the mixed material to avoid leaf burn.
 Iron may be a component of some foliar nutrient mixes, however; if the material does not contain iron, a 1% solution of ferrous (iron) sulfate may be applied foliarly.
-Apply foliar nutrients applications every 8 to 10 weeks (Table 2 ).
+Apply foliar nutrients applications every 8 to 10 weeks (Table 2).

 Micronutrient Mixes.
 Foliar sprays containing micronutrients such as zinc and manganese (iron is also sometimes a component) should be applied 2 to 3 times a year during the warm season.
 Follow the directions of the micronutrient mix material to avoid leaf burn.